Fake Accounts, Fake Content and Staying One Step Ahead

 Trust your instincts

-Change your password immediately
+Change passwords immediately

 Turn on two factor authentication